 Confirming the diagnosis

 As there are many possible causes of lip swelling, tests are often required to prove the diagnosis, and to exclude diseases that can mimic OFG.
-These tests may include blood tests, taking a sample of the involved tissue (biopsy), or sometimes x-rays or other specialized tests.
+These tests may include blood tests, taking a sample of the involved tissue (biopsy), x-rays or other specialized tests.

-Sometimes swellings will resolve spontaneously without treatment, but most persist for many years.
+Swellings may resolve spontaneously without treatment, but most persist for many years.
 While no one treatment is always effective, a number of options are available.
 These include:

-- Elimination diets
+- Elimination diets.

-- Medications that reduce inflammation
+- Medications that reduce inflammation.

-- Plastic Surgery
+- Plastic Surgery.

-© ASCIA 2015
+© ASCIA 2019

-ASCIA is the peak professional body of clinical immunology/allergy specialists in Australia and New Zealand
+ASCIA is the peak professional body of clinical immunology/allergy specialists in Australia and New Zealand.